roryclaasen/RorysMod/README.md

 -DrorysModExperiment=true
 ```
 ## Installation
 Backup your world!
-Especially if you are installing a development build or a pre release.
+Especially if you are installing a development build or a pre release.<br>
-Delete any old versions of the mod from your .minecraft/mods folder.
+Delete any old versions of the mod from your .minecraft/mods folder.<br>
-Install Minecraft Forge if you haven't already.
+Install Minecraft Forge if you haven't already.<br>
 Download and drop the mod's .jar file into your .minecraft/mods folder.

 #### To install you will need: